 Embassy Suites Columbus Airport (2886 Airport Drive; TEL: 1-614-536-0500) is another of Columbus’s 4-Diamond hotels.
 Because Columbus’s airport is minutes from downtown, and traffic rarely jams, the Embassy Suites location off of I-670 makes getting anywhere in the city an easy undertaking.

 The complimentary cooked to order breakfast is a plus here.
 So is the nightly reception.
 The fitness center includes an indoor walking track and there’s an indoor pool.
 For people who like to stay away from shopping mall and city bustle, the Embassy Suites Columbus Airport is an option to consider.
 The complimentary shuttle will take you where you would like to go within a 5 mile radius.
 Rates start at $207.
-Book direct online through Hilton or on Priceline and Hotels.com.
+Book direct online through the Embassy Suites website or on Priceline and Hotels.com.

 Post courtesy of Jamie Rhein, member of Midwest Travel Writers Association.
 Photos courtesy of each hotel.